HotDB-Community/hotdb-documents/docs/en/v2.5.6/service-license.md

 When the trial license is expired, it needs to be updated to an official license to continue the compute node service.
 The official license can be divided into term official license and permanent official license according to the validity period of license, with the same update and activation steps.

-To update to the official license, the server\'s fingerprint is required.
+To update to the official license, the server's fingerprint is required.
 One unique fingerprint corresponds to one only official soft lock.
 Therefore, the official license can only be activated and used on the corresponding server.

 #### Generate fingerprint

 Execute the following command under the /directory hotdb-server/utils to generate the fingerprint:

-\[root\@localhost utils\]\# **java -jar hotdb_license.jar -f**
+[root@localhost utils]\# **java -jar hotdb_license.jar -f**

 trying to generate fingerprint on Linux amd64

 The fingerprint file was successfully generated in ./fingerprint-2020-09-15-14-41-53

-\[root\@localhost utils\]\# ll
+[root@localhost utils]\# ll

 total 136

--rw-r\--r\-- 1 root root 2049 Sep 15 14:41 fingerprint-2020-09-15-14-41-53
+-rw-r--r-- 1 root root 2049 Sep 15 14:41 fingerprint-2020-09-15-14-41-53

--rw-r\--r\-- 1 root root 98165 Aug 25 14:43 hotdb_license.jar
+-rw-r--r-- 1 root root 98165 Aug 25 14:43 hotdb_license.jar

--rw-r\--r\-- 1 root root 34976 Aug 25 14:43 SM4-1.0.jar
+-rw-r--r-- 1 root root 34976 Aug 25 14:43 SM4-1.0.jar

 #### Apply for official license